 - A. All BMPs must have a maintenance plan.
-Maintenance of BMPs described in the SWPPP must be conducted in accordance with good engineering practices and at a minimum be consistent with the most current requirements of the Standards for Stormwater Management and Sediment Reduction and Regulation 72-405 thru 72-445 and the most current requirements and recommendations contained in the current edition of the SCDOT Standard Specifications for Highway Construction, SCDOT Storm Water Quality Design Manual, SCDOT Storm Water Quality Field Manual, and SCDOT MS4 Permit (SCS040001). - B. All erosion and sediment control BMPs and other protective measures identified in the SWPPP must be maintained in effective operating condition.
+Maintenance of BMPs described in the SWPPP must be conducted in accordance with good engineering practices and at a minimum be consistent with the most current requirements of the Standards for Stormwater Management and Sediment Reduction Regulation 72-405 thru 72-445 and the most current requirements and recommendations contained in the current edition of the SCDOT Standard Specifications for Highway Construction, SCDOT Supplemental Technical Specifications, SCDOT Standard Drawings, SCDOT Storm Water Quality Design Manual, SCDOT Storm Water Quality Field Manual, and SCDOT MS4 Permit (SCS040001). - B. All erosion and sediment control BMPs and other protective measures identified in the SWPPP must be maintained in effective operating condition.
 If Project Site inspections required by Section 3.13 identify BMPs that need to be modified or additional BMPs are necessary to comply with the requirements of this Permit, implementation must be performed as soon as practical or as reasonably possible and before the next storm event whenever practicable to maintain the continued effectiveness of stormwater controls.
-If implementation before the next storm event is impracticable, the situation must be documented in the SWPPP and alternative BMPs must be implemented as soon as reasonably possible. - C. Sediment from sediment dams or sedimentation ponds must be removed as indicated in the SWPPP or when the design capacity has been reduced by 50 percent, which ever occurs first. - D. Permanent maintenance access to all permanent detention structures must be provided (easements may be needed for structures surrounded by lots). - E. Permanent stormwater management structures must be routinely maintained to operate per design.
-After the Project has been completed and accepted, SCDOT maintenance forces must maintain the area with top priority to the continuance of proper erosion and sediment control and stormwater management measures to prevent on-site and off-site damage or contamination of water courses and impoundments.
+If implementation before the next storm event is impracticable, the situation must be documented in the SWPPP and alternative BMPs must be implemented as soon as reasonably possible. - C. Sediment from sediment dams or sedimentation ponds must be removed as indicated in the SWPPP or when the design capacity has been reduced by 50 percent, whichever occurs first.
+The elevation at which accumulated sediment is to be removed from sediment dams and sediment ponds is to be visually indicated within each structure. - D. Permanent maintenance access to all permanent detention structures must be provided (easements may be needed for structures surrounded by lots). - E. Permanent stormwater management structures must be routinely maintained to operate per design.

+After the Project has been completed and accepted, SCDOT maintenance forces or contractor must maintain the area with top priority to the continuance of proper erosion and sediment control and stormwater management measures to prevent on-site and off-site damage or contamination of water courses and impoundments.

-F. The Department should be notified in writing of any changes in maintenance responsibility for the stormwater devices at the Project.
+F. DHEC should be notified in writing of any changes in maintenance responsibility for the stormwater devices at the Project.